Anton-UDT/Javascript-Angular/README.md

 This is a repo of all the things that I have done that is to do with JavaScript and the framework Angular JS.

 # What am i likely to find here?
-You will find snippets of code from projects that i have done and been involved with.
+You will find snippets of code from projects that I have done and been involved with.

 # A Jasmine test driven JS Class -
-In the Archive (Zip) file **Jasmine Test**, is a JS class that i have made using TDD (Test Driven Development) using Jasmine as the tester.
+In the Archive (Zip) file **Jasmine Test**, is a JS class that I have made using TDD (Test Driven Development) using Jasmine as the tester.
 Inside the folder you will see 1 HTML file, and three folders named:
  1. lib,
  1. spec,